Ryan Routh Reportedly Tries To Stab Himself After Verdict In Trump Assassination Attempt Trial

 The verdict was returned Tuesday, Sept.
-23, in a South Florida courtroom overseen by US District Judge Aileen Cannon.
+23, in a South Florida courtroom overseen by US District Judge Aileen Cannon after the jury deliberated two hours.

 She described the courtroom commotion as an “outburst,” and Routh was forcibly removed before being brought back in shackles to be told he will be sentenced on Thursday, Dec.
 18, according to ABC News.